ahmedzbyr/taealam/terraform_examples/datastream_to_cloud_sql_mysql/README.md

 This marks the completion of our guide on establishing a Datastream connection from MySQL to BigQuery.
 The same principles can be applied to migrating data from PostgreSQL, with a few minor adjustments - the core process remains consistent.

-It's important to note that in this setup, we've utilized the default network, which simplified our configuration as it required fewer firewall rules, only necessitating the specification of authorized networks for CloudSQL.
+It's important to note that in this setup, we've utilized the default settings, which simplified our configuration as it required fewer firewall rules, only necessitating the specification of authorized networks for CloudSQL.
 However, this scenario might not align with typical organizational setups.
 In a more standard enterprise environment, CloudSQL is often isolated within a shared VPC and accessed exclusively through a cloud authentication proxy node.

 In future blog posts, we plan to delve into creating a VPC and setting up an environment that more closely mirrors a typical corporate network infrastructure.
 For the time being, consider this post as an introductory guide to get started with Datastream.